-1) By necessity for the employee's illness or disability;

-- 2) By necessity for medical, chiropractic, or dental care for the employee; - 3) By exposure to contagious disease which endangers the health of other employees, clients, or the public; - 4) By illness, injury, or disability of the employee's spouse; children (including adult children), step-children, or foster children (including wards, and children for whom the employee is the legal guardian); regular member of the immediate household; or parent, or step-parent, sibling, grandchild, or grandparent, for a reasonable period as the employee's attendance is necessary; - 5) By illness, injury or disability of the employee's sibling, grandchild, grandparent, mother-in-law or father-in-law for a reasonable period as the employee's attendance is necessary, for a period of up to five days; - 6) By serious health condition of the employee's sibling, grandchild, grandparent or mother-in-law or father-in-law for a period of up to twelve weeks within a twelve month period commencing on the date leave is first taken.
-An employee must exhaust accumulated vacation and submit a completed Certification of Health Care Provider form prior to the leave.
-Please see your human resources or payroll representative for a form; - 7) A pregnant employee must also be granted sick leave during the period of time that her medical practitioner advises that she is unable to work because of pregnancy.
-An employee who has given birth may use sick leave for a period of six weeks' convalescence or as advised by her medical practitioner; - 8) Up to five days to arrange for necessary nursing or home care for members of the family; - 9) Up to six weeks for a father or husband upon the birth of a dependent child.
-This leave is to be taken within one year after the child's birth or arrival in the home; - 10) Up to six weeks for a parent upon receiving notice of adoptive referral or match, or both.
+- 1) By necessity for the employee's illness or disability; - 2) By necessity for medical, chiropractic, or dental care for the employee; - 3) By exposure to contagious disease which endangers the health of other employees, clients, or the public; - 4) By illness, injury, or disability of the employee's spouse; children (including adult children, step-children, or foster children including wards and children for whom the employee is the legal guardian); regular member of the immediate household; or parent, step-parent, sibling, grandchild (including step-grand-child, biological, adopted and foster grandchildren), mother-in-law, father-in-law, or grandparent, for a reasonable period as the employee's attendance is necessary; - 5) A pregnant employee must also be granted sick leave during the period of time that her medical practitioner advises that she is unable to work because of pregnancy.
+An employee who has given birth may use sick leave for a period of ten weeks upon the birth of a dependent child or as advised by her medical practitioner.
+This leave is to be taken within one year after the child's birth or arrival in the home.
+Sick leave in excess of ten weeks following the birth of a dependent child may be granted with a written statement from a medical practitioner supporting the leave; - 6) Up to five days to arrange for necessary nursing or home care for members of the family (This leave is in addition to sick leave to care for members of the family in paragraph 4); - 7) Up to ten weeks for a father or husbandparent upon the birth of a dependent child.
+This leave is to be taken within one year after the child's birth or arrival in the home; - 8) Up to ten weeks for a parent upon receiving notice of adoptive referral or match, or both.
 The adoption-related leave may be taken at any time to facilitate the steps required to complete the processes of the adoption; to include travel to the child's country of origin as required to meet the child and complete the in-country placement or adoption process, or both; the process of adjustment of the child and family together after placement or adoption, or both; and the process for the U.S. finalization or readoption, or both.
 This leave is to be taken within the period beginning with the adoptive referral or match, or both, or arrival in the home, whichever comes first, and ending one year after the last of those events to occur;